csumutaskin/fortify-eclipse-plugin/README.md

 (When a scan is made while some rules are in persistent ignore list store, they are never outputted to the end user if rescans are made.)

+ # Future Release Plan:

+ Background Process is time and memory consuming and there is no indicator that it is continuing or stuck at a point, so a progress bar will be added to the corner.